WafaJohal/Vision4HCI_workshop2022/README.md

 ## Preliminary steps

 To complete this workshop, you will need a computer with a webcam.
 You will also need to know Python and have installed mediapipe as well as pygame.
+The step by step instructions are in [Vision_for_HCI.pdf](Vision_for_HCI.pdf)

 ## Part 1 - Getting Familiar with OpenCV and MediaPipe